 - Copy of medical school diploma (if graduated)

-- Date of graduation--not a requirement but prefer within the past 3 years; must be accompanied by documentation of all activities since date of medical school graduation or residency training in the past 3 years.
+- Date of graduation: no requirement but prefer within the past 3 years, must be accompanied by documentation of all activities since date of medical school graduation or Residency training in the past 3 years.
 Applicants currently in residency training should include a letter from their current program director and an explanation of why they are seeking an alternative residency training program.

 - Copies of USMLE scores

 International medical graduates (IMGs) should forward a copy of their ECFMG certificate, copy of their visa or green card, and verification of a minimum of 3 months clinical experience in a U.S. medical facility in addition to the above criteria.
 All IMG applicants are expected to be proficient and conversant in English.
 Our program accepts only ECFMG sponsored J1 visas.

 All applications are received and processed as per the timeline below.
 Appropriate applicants are then invited for interviews (see timeline and interview sections below).